S h a r e

 What’s it like to implement business change?

-Chair of Fleet Alliance, Martin Brown, explains how he’s moved the company fleet fully electric.
+Executive Chair of Fleet Alliance, Martin Brown, explains how the company decided to move its company car fleet fully electric back in 2018.

 “If you want to lead in a sector, there’s only one thing to do – and that’s by example.
 From the front,” explains Martin.